 Born Jane Seymour Fonda on December 21, 1937 in New York City, Jane Fonda is the daughter of actor Henry Fonda and the sister of actor Peter Fonda.
 She was named after Lady Jane Seymour, the third wife of King Henry VIII.
 Her father was an outspoken opponent of the House Un-American Activities Committee.
-Her mother, Frances Seymour Brokaw, slit her own throat when Jane was just 12 years old.
-Young Jane, told that her mother had died of a heart attack, found out about her mother’s graphic suicide years later in a movie magazine.
+When Jane was 12 years old, her mother, Frances Seymour Brokaw, slit her own throat with a razor while she was confined to a mental institution.
+Young Jane, told falsely that her mother had died of a heart attack, found out about her mother’s graphic suicide a year later from a story in a movie magazine.

 As a young adult, Fonda attended Vassar College and struggled with bulimia.
 Following her graduation, she moved to New York City and studied acting at Lee Strasberg’s Actors’ Studio.
 After doing some stage work, she made her big-screen debut in the 1960 film Tall Story.
-She has had a most successful acting career, with seven Academy Award nominations and two Oscar wins.
+She went on to have a highly successful acting career, with seven Academy Award nominations and two Oscar wins.
 Her movie credits include Cat Ballou (1965), Barefoot in the Park (1967), Barbarella (1968), They Shoot Horses, Don’t They?
 (1969), Klute (1971), Julia (1977), Coming Home (1978), The China Syndrome (1979), 9 to 5 (1980), and On Golden Pond (1981).
 In the 1980s Fonda launched a new and highly successful career as the star and producer of exercise videos and books.

 Fonda was married to French director Roger Vadim from 1965 to 1973, and it was while living in France that she was introduced to French communists who would initiate her into political activism.
 Together she and Vadim had a daughter, Vanessa, so named because Fonda admired actress Vanessa Redgrave’s radical politics.
 Fonda became pregnant by activist Tom Hayden in 1972, and the two were married in 1973 (they would divorce in 1990).
-Fonda and Hayden named their newborn son Troy (originally spelled “Troi”) after a Viet Cong hero, Nguyen Van Troi, who was executed by the South Vietnamese government after attempting to assassinate Secretary of Defense Robert McNamara in 1963.
-(Fonda’s third marriage, to television mogul Ted Turner, would last from 1991 to 2001.)
+Fonda and Hayden named their newborn son Troy (originally spelled “Troi”) after a Viet Cong hero, Nguyen Van Troi, who was executed by the South Vietnamese government after attempting to assassinate U.S. Secretary of Defense Robert McNamara in 1963.

 Fonda’s affinity for communism served as a backdrop for her intense anti-Vietnam War activities.
 By 1970 she was telling American college students: “If you understood what communism was, you would hope, you would pray on your knees that we would some day become communist. . . .
 I, a socialist, think that we should strive toward a socialist society, all the way to communism.”
 The dual villains of Southeast Asian conflicts were, in her view, “U.S. imperialism” and “a white man’s racist aggression.”